PROJECT: Planning for Climate Change (PlanCC) – Phase I

 Project Reference: TALA-0027B

-CDKN´s support will be divided into two stages.
+CDKN’s support is divided into two stages.

-Stage 2 (ongoing)
+Stage II (ongoing)

 Phase I – Part B of the project includes the following activities:

-7. An exit study as follow-up to the baseline study conducted during Phase I – Part A. This study will evaluate qualitatively and, when possible, quantitatively, if there has been an increase in climate change awareness in the general public.
+- An exit study as follow-up to the baseline study conducted during Phase I – Part A. This study will evaluate qualitatively and, when possible, quantitatively, if there has been an increase in climate change awareness in the general public.

-8. Sistematization of research methodologies and findings.
+- Systematisation of research methodologies and findings.

 CDKN funding for Phase I – Stage 2: $ 1,550,000

-Included four activities to ensure the success of the MAPS process:
+Stage I Included four activities to ensure the success of the MAPS process:

-4. Developing a strategy and action plan
+- Developing a strategy and action plan

 PlanCC is part of the Mitigation Action Plans and Scenarios (MAPS) collaboration amongst developing countries (South Africa, Argentina, Brazil, Chile, Colombia and Peru) to establish the evidence base for long-term transition to robust economies that are carbon efficient.